syncfusion-content/blazor-docs/blazor/listbox/how-to/blazor-web-assembly-listbox.md

 ---
 layout: post
-title: Getting Started With Blazor AutoComplete in Web Assembly | Syncfusion
+title: Getting Started With Blazor ListBox in Web Assembly | Syncfusion
-description: Checkout and learn about getting started with Blazor WebAssembly and Blazor AutoComplete component in Visual Studio and much more.
+description: Checkout and learn about getting started with Blazor WebAssembly and Blazor ListBox component in Visual Studio and much more.
 platform: Blazor
-control: AutoComplete
+control: ListBox
 documentation: ug
 ---

-# Blazor AutoComplete Component in WebAssembly App using Visual Studio
+# Blazor ListBox Component in WebAssembly App using Visual Studio

-This article provides a step-by-step instructions for building Blazor WebAssembly App with Blazor AutoComplete component using [Visual Studio](https://visualstudio.microsoft.com/vs/).
+This article provides a step-by-step instructions for building Blazor WebAssembly App with Blazor ListBox component using [Visual Studio](https://visualstudio.microsoft.com/vs/).

 ## Prerequisites